owulveryck/blog/content/post/simple-rnn-in-go.md

 - _Wait, does it mean that it can predict the future?_,
 - Well, kind of...

-We are still in the area of what is called "supervised learning".
-Therefore, based on what events it has learned, the algorithm can predict what event will come next; but only if it is something that has already been seen.
+It is still in the area of "supervised learning".
+Therefore, the algorithm learns eventsi.
+Based on this, the algorithm can predict what may come next; but only if it is something it has already seen.
 Let me take an example.
 Consider a lottery game (everybody ask me about this):

 To win, you need to own a ticket with a sequence of numbers that corresponds to the one that will be chosen randomly at the next lottery draw.
-If RNN you can predict the future, it could predict which sequence will be chosen.
+If RNN you can predict the future, it should, basically, be able to predict it.

-The RNN is supervised learning, therefore, it can only predict things based on stuffs it has already seen.
-So If every week the draw is made of "1 2 3 4 5 6", the RNN can lear, and tell us that the next draw will be: "1 2 3 4 5 6".
+The RNN must learn about the sequences and then it applies its knowledge.
+So If every week the draw is made of "1 2 3 4 5 6", the RNN will learn, and tell that the next draw will be: "1 2 3 4 5 6".

 Obviously this is useless; now let's consider a more complex sequence:

 Week | sequence